April 2-3, 2019

 (1.2 ceu’s or 12 professional development hours awarded for full participation)

-This online, 12 hour course will help you with become a leader in addressing critical issues surrounding rail safety.
+This 12 hour course will help you become a leader in addressing critical issues surrounding rail safety.
 This professional development course addresses the engineering issues associated with common types of derailments, including track, equipment and operator derailments.
 Specific failure mechanisms linked to key classes of derailments will be discussed – and you will learn about the technologies available for reducing these types of derailments.
+How to conduct a derailment investigation will also be addressed.

-Designed for practicing railroad and transit engineers, plus maintenance supervisors who are responsible for the design and/or maintenance activities associated with rail.
-The course is particularly relevant for engineers from rail carriers as well as state and corporate departments of transportation involved with rail commodity transportation.
+WHO SHOULD ATTEND: Designed for practicing railroad and transit engineers, plus rail and transit safety supervisors who are responsible for the derailment investigation and the introduction of improved safety and derailment prevention practices.
+The course is relevant for engineers and safety personnel from rail carriers as well as state departments of transportation and corporate offices involved with rail commodity transportation.

 The following topics will be discussed: